C.I.H. Explained

 Constant Image Height is a 2 part process - "Scaling and Optics".
 Here is how it works.

+PART ONE is the scaling or electronic reformatting of the image to use the full panel of the projector.
+The key to scaling for C.I.H. is to maintain the full width of image, but remove the black bars.
+As a result, the geometry is changed, making the image appear "tall and thin" as if "vertically stretched".
 Full panel use has the potential to increase both the brightness and vertical resolution of the projected image.
 This can be done either with the projector [depending on the type of connection and source feed] or with an out board video processor.
-A 16:9 "enhanced" DVD is actually stored this way on the disc, but a "235" film will still have some black bars top and bottom that need to be removed.
+A 16:9 "enhanced" DVD is actually stored this way on the disc [in a 4 x 3 frame] so a "2.35:1" film will still have some black bars top and bottom that need to be removed.
+Blu-ray Disc offers 1920 x 1080 pixels and because they are not anamorphic, still contain black bars for Scope films.

 SUBTITLE POSITIONING & CIH